Franz Joseph I, Emperor of Austria

 Franz Joseph had three brothers and one sister:

-Franz Joseph with his three brothers, left to right: Karl Ludwig, Franz Joseph, Maximilian, and Ludwig Viktor, circa 1860; Photo Credit – Wikipedia
+Franz Joseph with his three brothers, left to right: Karl Ludwig, Franz Joseph, Maximilian, and Ludwig Viktor, circa 1860; Credit – Wikipedia

 Franz Joseph was born during the reign of his grandfather Emperor Franz I. Franz’s eldest son and successor Ferdinand suffered from epilepsy, hydrocephalus, neurological problems, and a speech impediment and although he married in 1831, the marriage was probably never consummated and therefore no children were expected.
 Franz Joseph’s father was the third, but the second surviving son of Emperor Franz I, so Franz Joseph was expected to eventually succeed to the throne.
-Upon the death of his father on March 2, 1835, Ferdinand became Emperor of Austria, King of Hungary and Croatia, and King of Bohemia.
+When his father died on March 2, 1835, Ferdinand became Emperor of Austria, King of Hungary and Croatia, and King of Bohemia.
 Ferdinand has been depicted as feeble-minded and incapable of ruling, but he kept a coherent and legible diary.
 His epilepsy caused him to have as many as twenty seizures per day, and this severely restricted his ability to rule with any effectiveness.
 His father’s will stipulated that Ferdinand’s uncle Archduke Ludwig be consulted on government matters and during Ferdinand’s reign a council called the Secret State Conference controlled the government.

 Franz Joseph was educated with his brother Maximilian, and they were first taught by their governess Baroness Louise von Sturmfeder.
-In 1836, Count Heinrich Bombelles became responsible for the education of the young archdukes.
+In 1836, Count Heinrich Bombelles became responsible for the young archdukes’ education.
 Bombelles created a rigorous course of study for Franz Joseph.
 He was expected to study 18 hours a week when he was six years old.
 The hours of study per week increased to 36 hours at age eight and 46 hours at age 11.
 Franz Joseph became seriously ill at the age of 13 due to the stress of his studies.
 However, his rigorous education continued and he was studying 56 hours a week at the 15.
 It was important for Franz Joseph to learn the languages of the Austrian empire, and so he studied not only French, Latin, and Greek, but also Hungarian, Czech, Italian, and Polish.
 His studies also included mathematics, physics, history, geography, jurisprudence, political science, and physical education.
 On his 13th birthday, Franz Joseph was appointed Colonel of the Dragoons Regiment, and the focus of his education shifted to military strategies and tactics.

 The biggest ambition of Franz Joseph’s mother Sophie was to place her oldest son on the Austrian throne.
 During the Revolution of 1848, she persuaded her husband to give up his rights to the throne in favor of their son Franz Joseph, and on December 2, 1848, Emperor Ferdinand abdicated the throne in favor of his 18-year-old nephew.
 Franz Joseph was now Emperor of Austria, King of Hungary and Croatia, and King of Bohemia.